-Here are some ways to deal with bad neighbors in ways that don't diminish your own integrity or make you appear rude:
+Here are some ways to deal with bad neighbors in ways that don't diminish your own integrity, cause you to do something desperate, or make you appear rude:

 If you haven't met the neighbor, try introducing yourself, shaking hands, and chatting for a few minutes.
-Show sincere interest in them.
+Listen to what they have to say and show sincere interest in them.
 Sometimes this simple act will help diminish animosity in the future.
 If it doesn't, at least you've taken the high road and done a good deed.

 Offer an Invitation

 If you have a neighbor who constantly complains about your parties, invite them to your next backyard barbecue.
 Whether they choose to attend or not, they're not as likely to complain when they could have been there enjoying the fun.

 Help with the Upkeep

 Does your neighbor have an overgrown lawn, shutters with peeling paint, or siding that needs to be power washed?
 You might assume that they're neglectful, but there might be a bigger problem that you're not aware of.
 The family may be dealing with sickness, or their lawnmower broke down and they can't afford a new one.